pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 Not bad!
 But wouldn't it be great if we didn't have to define the callback function and the `person` variable?
 Well, there's a way with `_.flow`.

-If you've never used `_.flow` before (sometimes called `pipe` in other funtional libraries), read up on it and start using it. `_.flow` returns a function that allows you to pipe a value through several functions, with each function passing it's return value into the next.
+If you've never used `_.flow` before (sometimes called `pipe` in other functional libraries), I really recommend reading up and trying it out. `_.flow` returns a function that allows you to pipe a value through several functions, with each function passing it's return value into the next.
 Here's how it fits in our example:

 ~~~js
 var youngestDatableAges = kp.computedMap(people, _.flow(kp.property('age.years'), datableAge));
 youngestDatableAges();
 // => [34.5, 27.5, 22, 26.5];
 ~~~
 That's it!
 No function declarations.
-No uneccessary variables.
+No unnecessary variables.
 This is Point Free (or Tacit) Functional Programming:

 > Tacit programming, also called point-free style, is a programming paradigm in which function definitions do not identify the arguments (or "points") on which they operate.
 Instead the definitions merely compose other functions, among which are combinators that manipulate the arguments. ~ [Wikipedia](https://en.wikipedia.org/wiki/Tacit_programming)

 ## Conclution

 In the these examples I've tried to illustrate how Kompose might work alongside Lodash to produce succinct, point-free, functional code that's easy to read.
 But it's not limited to the examples above.
-When I created Kompose I did not want to replace Lodash, I wanted to give Knockout users a tool to make it easier to write functional code that handles observables.
+When I wrote Kompose I did not want to replace Lodash, I wanted to give Knockout users a tool to make it easier to write functional code that handles observables.

 Right now the kompose API offers alternative methods for `_.get`, `_.property`, `_.method` and `_.matchesProperty`.
 Plus computed generators `kp.computedApply` and `kp.computedMap`.
 [Check out the docs](https://github.com/pietvanzoen/knockout-kompose/tree/master/doc) and please make any suggestions for improvements.